Pixel (973) 784-8402

 Exceptions to the Exclusivity Rule: Intentional Harm

-• The employer knew that substantial injury was likely to occur and
+• The employer knew that a substantial injury was likely to occur and

 • The circumstances surrounding the injury were far outside of the normal expectations of the job